 - Window seal.

-When the AC is Running?
+When the AC Is Running?

 Cool air shouldn’t come at the cost of unwanted moisture.
 Those of you living in hot climates may have to sacrifice comfort for a short period to test this theory out.